What is Colyte?

 1. Begin your bowel preparation by drinking 2 liters of Colyte (about ½ of the jug).

 2. Drink about one 8 ounce glass every 10 minutes until 2 liters have been consumed.
 This should take you about 2 hours to complete.
 If you feel full or nauseated by drinking this solution then slow down and finish it before midnight.
 It is very important to drink 2 liters of Colyte the evening prior to your exam.
-You can also drink any other clear liquids after you have finished 2 liters of you prep until midnight.
-Sometimes it is easier to drink if chilled or over ice or through a straw.
-Some pharmacies also have flavor packets if requested.

-The Day of Your Procedure
+The Day of Your Colonoscopy

-2. If you are taking medications for high blood pressure or heart disease, it is important that you take them early in the morning on the day of your exam with a sip of water.
+3. If you are taking medications for high blood pressure or heart disease, it is important that you take them early in the morning on the day of your exam with a sip of water.

 Common Questions